Celebrating Christmas in Spain – Why and How – Story + Video

 Spain is already known for its mercados (markets).
 Well, they get even more spectacular during the Christmas season here.
 Most countries have Christmas Markets, especially throughout Europe.
 The ones in Spain feature their local artisan crafts and goods, foods and pastries, and historically dressed musicians strolling about playing music.

 In the cities and most towns, the Christmas Markets open up shop the first weekend of December.
-This is a time when we love to go to Valencia from our home in Denia.
-It’s a great day-trip for enjoying the newly put up lights and decorations, the Christmas booths selling local goods in the Plaza de la Reina, and the street vendors selling things like fire-roasted corn-on-the-cob and (our favorite) castañas.
+This is a time when we love to travel from our home in Denia to visit Valencia.
+It’s a great day-trip for enjoying the newly put up lights and decorations, the Christmas booths selling local goods in the Plaza de la Reina, and the street vendors selling things like fire-roasted corn-on-the-cob and, our favorite, castañas (roasted chestnuts).

 Above Image – Where the castañas are roasted.